Andalusia Regional Hospital

 South Alabama offers a multitude of recreational opportunities.
 Just southwest of Andalusia is the beautiful 83,000-acre Conecuh National Forest that attracts visitors who want to swim, hike, camp, picnic and fish.
 Blue Lake and Open Pond are both located in the National Forest, which is known for its tall trees, crystal clear spring-fed lakes and clean fresh air.
 North of Andalusia, the 2,700-acre Gantt Lake and the 700-acre Point A Lake, offer fishing, boating and water sports.
 Nearby Point A Park has camping and picnicking facilities.
 For hunters, several nearby wildlife management areas feature an abundance of dove, quail, turkey, duck and deer.

-Currently the Department of Leisure Services maintains seven parks (Johnson Park, the Complex, Coleman Pool & Park, Cooper Pool & Park, Robinson Park, Dream Park, and Kirkpatrick Park).
-There are six tennis courts at LBWCC and 13 ball fields at the Complex and Johnson Park.
-Plans are underway to develop an additional soccer complex at Johnson Park with hopes it will be ready for the 2013 season.
+Currently the Department of Leisure Services maintains seven parks (Johnson Park, the Sports Complex, Coleman Pool & Park, Cooper Pool & Park, Robinson Park, Dream Park, and Kirkpatrick Park).
+There are six tennis courts at LBWCC and 13 ball fields at the Sports Complex and Johnson Park.

-The newest addition to Parks and Recreation will be the development of The Miracle League Field at the newly renovated Johnson Park.
-Miracle League program provides an opportunity for children with mental and/or physical challenges to play baseball.
+The newest addition to Parks and Recreation is the development of The Miracle League Field at the newly renovated Johnson Park.
+The Miracle League program provides an opportunity for children with mental and/or physical challenges to play baseball.
 With a specially designed rubber turf field, The Miracle League makes dreams come true for children with special needs.